-Folkstyle wrestling is a popular style of wrestling that is taught mostly in American middle schools, high schools, and colleges.
-When taught in middle and high schools it is often referred to as scholastic wrestling.
-However, in colleges, it often referred to as collegiate wrestling.
+Folkstyle wrestling is a type of wrestling taught in American middle schools, high schools, and collegesWhen taught in middle and high schools it is often referred to as scholastic wrestling.
+However, in colleges, it is often referred to as collegiate wrestling.
 Both scholastic and collegiate wrestling are forms of folkstyle wrestling.

 Folkstyle wrestling is often confused with freestyle wrestling.
-Though there are some similarities these are totally different sports.
+Though there are some similarities there are different sports.
 Freestyle wrestling is an international wrestling style that is also an Olympic sport.
-Unfortunately, folkstyle wrestling is not in the Olympics but the skills you learn will help you easily transition between the two.

 There are plenty of reasons to get into wrestling whether it’s just for fun or as a great way to stay in shape.
 In addition, it can be a wonderful and rewarding skill to teach your kids.
 We will get further into all of that soon but first lets simply talk about the history of folkstyle wrestling.